Kellswork/agirlcodes.dev/posts/build-todo-app-backend-golang-tutorial.md

 #### Download the packages we need

-To download packages, open the project folder in a terminal, and run the commands one after the other.
+To download packages, open the project folder in a terminal and run the commands one after the other.

 The `go.mod` file shows a list of all the packages downloaded.